riveo/eslint-config/README.md

 # @riveo/eslint-config

-Opinionated flat ESLint config for TypeScript-first projects, with support for plain JavaScript and Astro.
+Opinionated flat ESLint config for TypeScript-first projects, with support for plain JavaScript, Astro, React, and Next.js.

 This package is extracted from the setup described in the blog post [notesofdev: My optimal ESLint setup](https://notesofdev.com/blog/my-eslint-config), but the package itself is the source of truth.